CMSDAS/root-short-exercise/_episodes/04-common-classes.md

 Means: [0.18244409561157227, 0.28425973653793335, 0.3789360225200653, 0.7712161540985107]
 ```

 Another interesting usecase is moving the dataset directly to a pandas dataframe.
-You can use the output of `AsNumpy` as input for the constructor and the data is directly available.
+You can use the output of `AsNumpy` directly as input to its constructor.

 ```python
 # Convert to a pandas dataframe